-We’ve seen ‘no parabens’ ‘no sulphates’ etc plastered everywhere – but this doesn’t mean there aren’t nasty ingredients sneakily hidden within.
+However, we’ve seen ‘no parabens’ ‘no sulphates’ etc. plastered everywhere – but this doesn’t mean there aren’t nasty ingredients sneakily hidden within.

 Labels such as ‘vegan’ and ‘sustainable’, ‘natural’ and ‘organic’ have popped up left right and centre.

 Greenwashing is not a simple, clear-cut topic.
-Cosmetics claims in Australia are faced with several challenges, including:
+Cosmetics claims in Australia face several challenges, including:

-- Education around what ‘natural’ ingredients to avoid because they’re known skin irritants or otherwise harmful; and
+- Education around what ‘natural’ ingredients to avoid because they’re known skin irritants or otherwise harmful.

-- Education on what to use/avoid for babies’ skin which has a different pH level to adult skin.
+- Education on what to use and avoid for babies’ skin which has a different pH level to adult skin.

 Thanks to the internet (Google, of course, the EWG database, and ethical beauty bloggers), many of you have become just as aware of what’s going ON your bodies as what’s going IN.
 Studies by the Environmental Working Group prove that the average person exposes themselves to 126 ingredients in total.
 Ingredients that are commonly either synthetic, toxic, known skin irritants or carcinogens that can play havoc with our hormonal balance.
 Our skin is a barrier but it also has pores that absorb – and studies have found it hard to prove just what gets absorbed and what impact this has on the body – no matter what ‘facts’ you see flying around on the internet.

-In short – in Australia, we have to cross our fingers and hope that we’re purchasing from an ‘honest’ brand that’s not trying to rip us off with their new $120 ‘beauty water’ product.
+In Australia, there is no process a brand has to go through to substantiate the product claims.
+For example, how do you know a product will DO what it says it will DO?
+It means that in Australia, we have to cross our fingers and hope that we’re purchasing from an ‘honest’ brand that’s not trying to rip us off with their new $120 ‘beauty water’ product.

 In Europe, each packaging claim must be substantiated by either individual ingredient data or clinical trials.
 And no stretching of the truth can occur.

-In Australia – we could literally be buying a bottle of water with a tiny drop of Lavender Oil in it – with beautiful packaging and some catchy ‘organic’ words splattered all over the packaging.
-This (hypothetical) product can claim that it hydrates, removes makeup, etc etc, and this would be totally fine.
+In Australia, we could be buying a bottle of water with a tiny drop of Lavender Oil in it – with beautiful packaging and some catchy ‘organic’ words splattered all over the packaging.
+This hypothetical product can claim that it hydrates, removes makeup, etc. and this would be fine.

-So once again – it’s in your hands to do your homework.
+NOT in Europe.
+So once again it’s in your hands to do your homework.

-Do your own further research.
-This may involve contacting the brand directly to ask:
+Do your further research.
+It may involve contacting the brand directly to ask:

 - What ACTIVE ingredients does the product contain?

-- Be wary of fancy ‘trademarked’ names – hypothetical example here – ” With the latest technology – SkinPlump Extract 510″
+- Be wary of fancy ‘trademarked’ names such as hypothetical example here ” With the latest technology – SkinPlump Extract 510.”

-- Dermatologically tested – this is a good sign (but not the only one to look for)
+- What Dermatologically tested is a good sign, but not the only one to look for.

-- References to ‘single’ ingredients.
-This means that theyre trying to reel you in on the basis of one ingredient’s benefits.
-Eg, with ‘vegan’ ingredients – this doesn’t mean the whole product is vegan!
+- References to ‘single’ ingredients mean they’re trying to reel you in by one ingredient’s benefits.
+With ‘vegan’ ingredients this doesn’t mean the whole product is vegan.

 There are a select few brands I know and trust, and I continue to be a lifelong customer.
 I know and that every product will be sourced sustainably, I know that their packaging will be eco-friendly, their ingredients are safe and natural, and they won’t spin fairytale stories in the marketing campaigns.

 Likewise, I avoid brands that I feel have misrepresented/exaggerated claims before.
-If they’ve done it once they’ll most likely be doing it across their brand/range.
+If they’ve done it once they’ll most likely be doing it across their brand and range.

-I can tell you with every ounce of confidence that greenwashing is something that has never, and will never occur at Botani.
+I can tell you with every ounce of confidence that greenwashing is something that never has, and will never occur at Botani.
 We never claim something we’re not.

-Our ingredients are sourced so meticulously – and we use a blend of natural, wild-crafted, and certified organic ingredients.
+Our ingredients are sourced so meticulously.
+We use a blend of natural, wild-crafted, and certified organic ingredients.

-Being truthful is part of our Ethos – which we take very seriously as it guides our products, innovation, and everyday practices.
+Being truthful is part of our Ethos.
+We take our ethos very seriously as it guides our products, innovation, and everyday practices.

-- The ingredients work synergistically (they don’t counteract one other/ make the other ineffective)
+- The ingredients work synergistically, so they don’t counteract one other and make the other ineffective.

-- The right blend of botanicals come together to treat the skin conditions and performs an important function at the cellular level
+- The right blend of botanicals come together to treat skin conditions and perform important functions at a cellular level.

-- The product is subject to vigorous efficacy testing (by humans, not animals) (no humans harmed!
-Promise!).
-We make sure it does what we say it does
+- The product is subject to vigorous efficacy testing, by humans, not animals and no humans harmed!
+Promise!
+We make sure it does what we say it does.

-- There is NOT, and WILL NEVER BE any synthetic, man-made, chemical or harmful ingredients in ANY Botani product
+- There is NOT, and WILL NEVER BE any synthetic, human-made, chemical or harmful ingredients in ANY Botani product.